appvia/appviamaps/apps3-README.md

 ![Application image](/img/app2.jpeg )

+# Use Terranetes to create data in AWS S3 bucket
 **Where's the data?**
 Remember we switched the configuration to use AWS S3 storage for it's map data?
 Well, we now need to configure an S3 bucket and use it.
 This is where we can use the Wayfinder Terranetes ontroller to manage this for us.